-Coach introduction to Officials with handshake.
-Rule clarification & review, if needed, by either Home or Away Coach or both.
-Communications to Officials during the game are made by HEAD COACH only.
-Post-game handshake.
-1 out Gaine nanadhaire.
+• Coach introduction to Officials with handshake.

+- Rule clarification & review, if needed, by either Home or Away Coach or both. - Communications to Officials during the game are made by HEAD COACH only. - Post-game handshake.

 Game Sportsmanship Message (to be read prior to game start):